stephen-l-jones/stephen-l-jones.github.io/static/markdown/a-survey-of-strategy-theory.md

 ##### By Stephen Jones, Ph.D.
 ###### Updated November 2023

 NIKE HAS BEEN at the top of its game for over 30 years.
 It has built deep connections with each new generation of young consumers through its design and marketing prowess.
-Nike has continued its impressive growth even in the face of strong competition from Under Armour and lululemon, and even despite Adidas's acquisition of Reebok, two powerhouse brands.
+Nike has continued its impressive growth even in the face of strong competition from Under Armour and lululemon, and even despite Adidas’s acquisition of Reebok, two powerhouse brands.
 By 2019, Nike’s market capitalization was nearly $140 billion — twice the size of Adidas, its closest competitor.

 But Nike’s size and scope make it staggeringly complex.
 It sells products in three consumer goods industries (footwear, apparel, and equipment) through multiple distribution channels (wholesale, physical retail, and online direct-to-consumer).
 It markets to athletes in over a dozen sports (from basketball and football to cricket and lacrosse) in nearly every country in the world.
 In 2019, its supply chain included 112 contract footwear factories and 334 contract apparel factories in 30+ countries.